YUSUFCAGRIDAL/Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

 <hr>

-# YUSUF CAGRI DAL' note
+# YUSUF CAGRI DAL's note
  Here's <a href="https://www.coursera.org/account/accomplishments/verify/ANS5QTSFXGCE">the link to the Certificate.</a>

 <h3>What I learned in this course:</h3>

 1. Think critically about how to solve a problem using programming;

 2. Write JavaScript programs using functions, for loops, and conditional statements;